 Originally published: June 21, 2018

 Debra Foubert is the Director of the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition’s Compliance and Registrant Regulation Branch (CRR), the regulatory operations branch that led the work at the OSC and is leading the CSA project that proposed regulatory actions aimed at strengthening the obligations that securities advisers, dealers and representatives owe to their clients.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition’s Compliance and Registrant Regulation Branch (CRR), the regulatory operations branch that led the work at the OSC and is leading the CSA project that proposed regulatory actions aimed at strengthening the obligations that securities advisers, dealers and representatives owe to their clients.

 What was recently announced?